cogment/cogment-doc/docs/reference/python.md

 Since the Cogment Python SDK does not output any critical logs, the `logging.CRITICAL` level effectively turns logging off.
 The `trace` level does not match a standard Python logging level and is mostly for internal use with a level lower than `logging.DEBUG`.

-In all cases, the Cogment logger has a null handler, and the handler management is left to the application (as is standard in Python).
+The Cogment logger does not define a handler, and the handler management is left to the application (as is standard for a library in Python).
+Thus the Python `logging.lastResort` handler will be used if no explicit handler is defined by the application (i.e. only warnings and errors will be output to stderr, with no formatting).
-The application can enable logging as required, e.g.:
+The application should enable a handler as required.
+E.g. for a default logging setup (including a stream handler):

 ```python
 import cogment